Synopsis

 Immediate implications

-At the very least, if the Whyalla Act amendments result in forced creditor adjustments, it raises a prospect of State-sanctioned restructuring of “significant economic assets” which, if replicated by other Australian governments holding substantial debt positions, may become a material sovereign risk consideration for current and future investors.
+At the very least, if the Whyalla Act amendments lead to forced creditor adjustments, the ensuing results may raise the prospect of further State-sanctioned restructuring of ‘significant economic assets’ which, if replicated by other Australian governments holding substantial debt positions, may become a material sovereign risk consideration for current and future investors.

 If you found this insight article useful and you would like to subscribe to Gadens’ updates, click here.